tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/index.md

 In this chapter, you will:

-* Briefly describe general concepts of networking to introduce the concept of a ledger and consensus, which are central in blockchain technology.
+* Briefly review some general networking concepts to introduce the concept of ledgers and consensus, which are central in blockchain technology.
-* Discuss public-key cryptography and how public/private key pairs can be used to encrypt, decrypt, sign, and verify messages.
+* Explore public-key cryptography and how public/private key pairs can be used to encrypt, decrypt, sign, and verify messages.
-* Revisit the development of computing over the past decades and how blockchain fits into it.
+* Revisit the development of computing over the past decades and how blockchain fits into this.
-* Introduce taxonomy, attributes, and concepts related to blockchain technology such as deployment patterns, smart contracts, and the crypto economy.
+* Look at taxonomy, attributes, and concepts related to blockchain technology such as deployment patterns, smart contracts, and the crypto-economy.

 At the end of this chapter, you can find some [reflection questions](./reflection.md) and a [self-assessment quiz](./self-assessment.md).